[Adopted 9-3-2013 by Ord. No. 139]

 Any other requirements or conditions as required by the state or Township Fire Department, acting as the reviewing agency of the state.

 If the storage is for low-impact fireworks, the requirements of the State Act shall be met.

 The Township shall have the right to collect fees for the inspections and review of site conducting storage of consumer fireworks or any other type of fireworks in which the Act requires an inspection or review.

-Any person who violates the provisions of this article shall, upon conviction thereof, be guilty of a misdemeanor and subject to a penalty not to exceed $500 or imprisonment in the county jail for a period not to exceed 90 days, or both such fines and imprisonment.
+Any person who violates Section 46-271(a) or (b) of this article may be issued a civil infraction citation and shall, upon being found responsible therefor, be subject to a penalty not to exceed $1,000.
+If a fine of $1,000 is collected, $500 of that fine of $1, 000 collected shall be remitted to the local law enforcement agency responsible for enforcing the article.
+Any person who violates the remaining provisions of the article shall, upon conviction thereof, be guilty of a misdemeanor and subject to a penalty not to exceed $500 or imprisonment in the county jail for a period not to exceed 90 days, or both such fine and imprisonment.